-Existing agency rules do not adequately address what actions must be taken to allow UST systems to be brought back into service as a result of impacts from a flood.
-Therefore, the department issued this emergency policy in order to establish a procedure for owners and operators to follow and document before they can bring their UST systems back into service.
+The Department of Natural Resources (DNR) issued this emergency guidance in order to establish a procedure for owners and operators to follow and document before they can bring their UST systems back into service.

-This policy also describes the actions owners and operators must take to investigate whether there has been a suspected or actual release from their UST system, reporting requirements and corrective action that must be taken in response to a suspected or actual release.
+This emergency guidance also describes the actions owners and operators must take to investigate whether there has been a suspected or actual release from their UST system, reporting requirements and corrective action that must be taken in response to a suspected or actual release.

-UST systems affected by flood waters must be inspected by an lowa licensed installer, installation inspector or compliance inspector.
+UST systems affected by flood waters must be inspected by an Iowa licensed installer, installation inspector or compliance inspector.
 The department recognizes that this may create delays in re-opening facilities; therefore, alternatives may be approved depending on the demand for inspections and potential delays.